By Michael Polenberg

 The long-overdue legislation would reform New York’s overly rigid statute of limitation laws for survivors of childhood sexual abuse, and allow more time to bring criminal charges and file civil litigation against those responsible.

-While there is still work to be done to advance legislation with all three points the coalition is advocating for, I remain confident meaningful reform will happen.
+While there is still much work to be done to advance legislation with all three points the coalition is advocating for, I remain confident meaningful reform will happen.
+And Safe Horizon remains absolutely committed to seeing this bill passed.
+Our support will not waver.

 New York State arbitrarily says once most survivors of sexual abuse turn 23 they lose the right to have their day in court.
 We vigorously oppose this arbitrary time limit.
 Abusers should not be able to run out the clock on being held accountable.
 The paths to justice for survivors must be broadened immediately.